Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 ## Key components

-The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasizes structured data transformation layers.
+The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasises structured data transformation layers.
 The key components of PySparkle include:

 - **Silver processing**: This represents the 'Bronze to Silver' layer transformations.
 It accepts raw data (CSV files) as an input and converts it into a more structured delta format.
 - **Gold processing**: This embodies the 'Silver to Gold' layer transformations.
-It performs advanced transformations, creating optimized, aggregated data sets for downstream consumption.
+It performs advanced transformations, creating optimised, aggregated data sets for downstream consumption.
 - **Data Quality**: PySparkle performs data quality checks according to user-provided configurations, ensuring the reliability and accuracy of the data.